-You will likely hear a lot of speculation in a few years about the potential for a 2018 Rapture.
-The speculation about the 2018 Rapture will center on the seventieth anniversary of the creation of the state of Israel.
+You will likely hear a lot of speculation about the potential for the Rapture to occur in 2018.
+Much of the speculation about a 2018 Rapture will center on the seventieth anniversary of the creation of the state of Israel.
 You will likely hear some Bible prophecy “experts” teach at least the following three things:

 - Israel represents the fig tree that Christ referenced in His teachings about the end of the age